digitalservicebund/ris-norms/doc/adr/0012-error-responses.md

     "pointer": "/fna",
     "type": "/errors/proprietary-frame-schema-not-valid/fna-does-not-exist",
     "title": "FNA does not exist.",
-    "details": "FNA \"48\" does not exist.",
+    "detail": "FNA \"48\" does not exist.",
     "instance": "uri/to/api/call"
  }, {
     "pointer": "/ressort",
     "type": "/errors/proprietary-frame-schema-not-valid/ressort-does-not-exist",
     "title": "Ressort does not exist.",
-    "details": "Ressort \"Bundesministerium für GIFs und Memes\" does not exist.", "instance": "uri/to/api/call"
+    "detail": "Ressort \"Bundesministerium für GIFs und Memes\" does not exist.", "instance": "uri/to/api/call"
  }]
 }